hchiba1/smart-measure/README.md

 - VH >= 17 g/m3 : Humid

 ### Exprected errors
 Following errors are taken into consideration.
+(It depends on sensors.)

 RH
 - 30 <= RH < 70: 5%